Skip to main content

 (I) all bruises or injuries to a child with a diagnosed or perceived disability who is unable to communicate effectively about the alleged abuse, neglect, or both.

-(4) When the PRFC refuses to secure needed medical, psychological, or psychiatric attention for the child, the CW specialist evaluates the level of risk to the child and determines whether a request is made to the DA for a court order application to secure needed services.
+(4) When the PRFC refuses to secure needed medical, psychological, or psychiatric attention for the child, the CW specialist evaluates the level of risk to the child and determines whether to make a request to the DA for a court order application to secure needed services.

 (5) Although a second medical opinion is suggested for all serious child abuse and neglect, it is particularly crucial in cases of head trauma or fractures in a child 5 years of age and younger.
 Consultation with the CPS Programs Unit is available.